Linuturk/Lunch-Scheduler/README.md

 ## MySQL Table

-Here is the expected table format in MySQL:
+Here is the expected table format in MySQL.
+This is now created automatically if it doesn't exist.

 ```mysql
 create table schedule(id int not null auto_increment, primary key(id), name varchar(50) not null, lunchslot varchar(30) not null, role varchar(30), date date not null, timestamp timestamp not null);